The Basics

 - Identify your target hands first — Before passing any tiles, look at your hand and decide which 2–3 hands on the card you might pursue.
 Only then choose which tiles to pass.

 - Pass with purpose — Every tile you pass should be one that doesn't contribute to any of your target hands.
-Don't randomly discard — think about what you're giving away.

 - Never pass Jokers — Jokers are valuable in every hand.
 There's never a reason to pass one during the Charleston.